UnityOfFairfax/selenium-wiki/Advanced-User-Interactions.md

    dragAndDrop.perform();
 ```

 A planned extension to the `Actions` class is adding a method that will append any Action to the current list of actions it holds.
-This will allow adding extended actions without manually creating the CompositeAction.
+This will allow adding extended actions without manually creating the `CompositeAction`.
 On extending actions, see below.

 ## Guidelines for extending the Action interface
 Thie `Action` interface only has one action - `perform()`.
 In addition to the actual interaction itself, any evaluation of conditions should be performed in this method.
 It's possible that the page state has changed between creation of the action and when it was actually performed - so things like element's visibility and coordinates shouldn't be found out in the `Action` constructor.